ajeetraina/awesome-docker-sbx/README.md

 A hand-picked set of kits and setups worth starting with — spanning CI/CD, databases, local-model coding agents, and per-agent isolation.
 Several also appear in their category sections below.

-- [ajeetraina/sbx-kits-dagger](https://github.com/ajeetraina/sbx-kits-dagger) — Mixin kit that adds [Dagger](https://dagger.io/), a programmable containerized CI/CD engine, to any sandbox agent.
-Installs the Dagger CLI as the agent user and allow-lists only the egress Dagger needs; because the sandbox is a microVM with its **own private Docker daemon**, the Dagger engine provisions and runs entirely inside the VM — no host access, no remote runner.
-Dagger Cloud is optional and off by default.
-- [ajeetraina/sbx-kits-surrealdb](https://github.com/ajeetraina/sbx-kits-surrealdb) — Mixin kit that embeds [SurrealDB](https://surrealdb.com/) — documents, graph edges, and **native vector search** in one process — plus the `surrealdb` Python SDK into any agent.
-SurrealDB runs in-process and persists on disk inside the VM, and vector search is pre-wired to a local Docker Model Runner embedder, so an agent gets semantic memory with no separate vector database.
-Embedder is swappable to OpenAI or Gemini.
+- [shelajev/tessl-sbx-kit](https://github.com/shelajev/tessl-sbx-kit) — Kit that installs the Tessl CLI, injects credentials via the proxy, and wires the Tessl MCP server into the sandboxed agent.
+- [jbradford/sbx-pi-agent](https://github.com/jbradford/sbx-pi-agent) — A personal setup for running the Pi agent in `sbx`.
+- [ajeetraina/sbx-kits-litellm](https://github.com/ajeetraina/sbx-kits-litellm) - A standalone Docker Sandboxes kit (kind: mixin) that points a sandbox agent at a LiteLLM proxy running on the host, reachable at host.docker.internal:4000.
 - [shelajev/agy-sbx-kit](https://github.com/shelajev/agy-sbx-kit) — Kit for running Google's Antigravity CLI (`agy`) in an isolated sandbox.
 By a Docker DevRel.
-- [shelajev/tessl-sbx-kit](https://github.com/shelajev/tessl-sbx-kit) — Kit that installs the Tessl CLI, injects credentials via the proxy, and wires the Tessl MCP server into the sandboxed agent.
-- [shelajev/little-coder-sbx-kit](https://github.com/shelajev/little-coder-sbx-kit) — Kit for running little-coder with Docker Model Runner — a fully local coding-agent setup with no cloud keys.
-- [jbradford/sbx-pi-agent](https://github.com/jbradford/sbx-pi-agent) — A personal setup for running the Pi agent in `sbx`.
+- [dvdksn/sbx-kitty](https://github.com/dvdksn/sbx-kitty) — sbx blueprint for the kitty terminal emulator, by a Docker employee.
+Good pattern reference for tooling kits.

 ## 🏛️ Official